 J. Frank Sampson was born on March 24, 1928 to parents Silas Abner Sampson and Mabel Elizabeth Trimble.
 A native of Edmore, North Dakota, he has frequently traveled across the Midwest to pursue his personal and professional goals.
-Upon completing a bachelor’s and master’s degree, he commenced his career as an assistant professor of fine arts at the University of Colorado Boulder in 1961, holding the position for six years.
-Relocating to Denver, he served the University of Colorado Denver as an associate professor of fine arts from 1968 to 1972 until escalating to the rank of full professor, a role he fulfilled from 1972 until attaining emeritus status in 1990.
-During his tenure, he taught from beginner to master-level studies, always finding enjoyment out of educating students and aiding in their personal growth.
+Upon completing a bachelor’s and master’s degree, he commenced his career as an acting assistant professor of fine arts at the University of Colorado Boulder in 1961, holding the position for two years, then four more years as an assistant professor.
+He was promoted to associate professor in 1968, and in 1972, became a full professor – a role he fulfilled until attaining emeritus status in 1990.
+During his tenure, he taught from beginner to master level studies, always finding enjoyment out of educating students and aiding in their personal growth.

 Currently residing in Boulder, Colorado, Mr. Sampson has retired from his role as a teacher but wholeheartedly maintains his role as an active painter.
 He enjoys exercising and listening to classical music in his spare time.
-He is currently involved with the presentation of a one-man show at the North Dakota Museum of Art in Grand Forks, North Dakota, which is located on the Grand Forks campus of the University of North Dakota and curated by Laurel Reuter.
+He is currently involved with the presentation of a one-man show at the North Dakota Museum of Art in Grand Forks, located on the campus of the University of North Dakota and curated by Laurel Reuter.
 The show opened on July 18, 2019.

 Contact Mr. Sampson: